N.J. Admin. Code § 13:30-8.4

 (c) No dentist shall administer, dispense or prescribe enteral sedation unless such dentist possesses an enteral sedation permit issued by the State Board of Dentistry, except as provided in (d) below, for a specified practice location which shall be renewed biennially.
 A dentist shall obtain a separate enteral sedation permit for each practice location at which enteral sedation is administered, dispensed or prescribed.

-(d) A dentist who holds a current general anesthesia (GA) permit issued by the Board pursuant to 13:30-8.3, or a current parenteral conscious sedation (PCS) permit issued by the Board pursuant to 13:30-8.2, shall be authorized to use enteral sedation and shall not be required to apply for an enteral sedation permit pursuant to this section, provided the dentist complies with all requirements set forth in 13:30-8.3 or 8.2.
+(d) A dentist who holds a current general anesthesia (GA) permit issued by the Board pursuant to N.J.A.C.
+13:30-8.3, or a current parenteral conscious sedation (PCS) permit issued by the Board pursuant to N.J.A.C.
+13:30-8.2, shall be authorized to use enteral sedation and shall not be required to apply for an enteral sedation permit pursuant to this section, provided the dentist complies with all requirements set forth in N.J.A.C.
+13:30-8.3 or 8.2.

 (e) No dentist may administer, dispense or prescribe any pharmacological agent in a dosage which has the potential to inhibit patient response beyond anxiolysis without the possession of an enteral sedation permit issued pursuant to this section.